Save Your Skin From Travel

-Lips also tend to get super dry and chapped on planes, our Hydrating Lip Peel fits right in your purse or carry-on bag and gently exfoliates and hydrates your lips!
+Lips tend to get super dry and chapped on planes, so make sure to bring our Hydrating Lip Peelin your carry-on bag.
 Make a habit of exfoliating prior to boarding, and then applying 100% organic raw shea butter on your lips and hands during flight.
 Shea butter is known as a miracle beauty balm that can be used all over the body, so it should be one of your travel essentials!
 Raw, unrefined shea butter contains vitamins and minerals such as vitamins A and E, as well as essential fatty acids that keep skin super hydrated and happy.

 Protect Your Skin

 It should go without saying, but you must protect your skin from the sun.
-Whether it's a beach vacation or your hitting the slopes, protecting against the harmful UV rays is the most important.
 Hats, umbrellas, SPF—do it all!
 We recommend a sunscreen with physical protectants like zinc oxide, as these ingredients are less likely to cause skin sensitivity than their chemical counterparts.
-Just remember to reapply every few hours if you're out in the sun and avoid spray formulas; they simply don’t provide the reliable coverage you need.
+Just remember to reapply every few hours and avoid spray formulas; they simply don’t provide the reliable coverage you need.
 If you want more advice on how to choose the right SPF for your skin, read up here!